semplicejs/watch/doc/sample-nodemon.md

       "ext": "js json"
     }

-Note that the `ignore` used is nodemon's default ignore rule.
-The complete defaults can be seen here: [defaults.js](https://github.com/remy/nodemon/blob/master/lib/config/defaults.js).
+Note that the `ignore` used is sempliceWatch's default ignore rule.
+The complete defaults can be seen here: [defaults.js](https://github.com/remy/sempliceWatch/blob/master/lib/config/defaults.js).